BinghamtonRover/RoverSystem/docs/suspension.md

 ### Safety Mechanisms

-In order for the suspension system to continue movement, it requires constant reasurance.
-If a signal is not recieved from the computer within (5) seconds of the last, the drive motors will be immediately halted.
+In order for the suspension system to continue movement, it requires constant reassurance.
+If a signal is not received from the computer within (5) seconds of the last, the drive motors shall be immediately halted.

 ### Command Hierarchy